Computer Science Majors

 Students not already in a Computer Science specialization:

 Please refer to the instructions for the Major in Computer Science (BSc or BA), above, as you will be subject to the same competitive admissions process.
-If you are accepted, you will be required to complete the Double Major forms referenced below.
-Please do not request a signature for these forms prior to acceptance, as our office will not receive them.
+If you are accepted, you will then be required to complete the applicable Double Major form referenced below:

 Other programs may have additional admissions procedures (e.g. Biology and Microbiology & Immunology programs), and you may be required to go through additional steps after your appointment with the Computer Science advisor.